-Matthew has appeared in various news and media outlets including the Washington Post, MIT Technology Review, Platts Energy Week, The Globalist, Ars Technica, E&E, National Journal, Forbes and Politico.
+He has testified before Congress and his work has appeared in various news and media outlets including the Washington Post, New York Times, MIT Technology Review, The Hill, Platts Energy Week, The Globalist, Ars Technica, E&E, National Journal, Bloomberg News, NPR, Forbes and Politico.
 He is also a regular columnist at Energy Trends Insider and The Energy Collective.

 Matthew is also active in Millennial Generation policy and advocacy issues, most recently participating in the first Millennial Trains Project.
 Through the project Energy Innovation Across America, he toured leading energy ecosystems across the country and focused on state and federal policy issues impacting clean energy entrepreneurs and start-ups.
 In 2013, he was named to the inaugural advisory board of Spark Clean Energy, which aims to connect emerging energy scientists and engineers with the broader innovation community to address grand clean energy challenges.